TexBlock/TiC-Wiki/Common-JSON-Value-Types.md

 ### Keys
 `options`: List of ModifierMatch and ModifierEntry objects.
 `matches_needed`: Integer.
 The amount of matches from the list required.
 `error`: String.
-The error shown if the ModifierMatch fails.
+The translation key of the error to shown if the ModifierMatch fails.
+Only available on the top level.
 ### Examples
     {
       "name": "tconstruct:expanded",